 If no workable solution can be found and the disruptive behavior continues those responsible will be required to leave the library.

-Approved by the Library Advisory Board, October 2016
+Approved by the Library Advisory Committee, October 2016